Qubes-Community/Qubes-Community.github.io/README.md

 * [assisting]() in getting documentation contributions QA'd and submitted to the official qubes-doc [repository](https://github.com/QubesOS/qubes-doc)
 * hosting or linking to [user projects and documentation](https://github.com/Qubes-Community/Qubes-Community) that for some reason do not fit for inclusion in the official project.

 **Disclaimer**: this site is run by volunteers.
 The Qubes OS Project is not affiliated with this site and does not endorse the content of any of these pages.
-As Qubes OS users, this project's community members obviously focus on security, but there's no guarantee about the content published in this site so use it at your own risks.
+As Qubes OS users, this project's community members obviously focus on security, but there's no guarantee about the content published in this site so use it at your own risk.

 **Other resources**:
 * Qubes OS' official documentation [website](https://www.qubes-os.org/doc/)